 Defining Brand Patterns for Virtual, Augmented and Mixed Reality

-Agile design process
+An Agile design process

-Cost savings and a consistent brand experience
+Developing a consistent brand experience in a cost-effective way

 For the first time, design patterns for VR/AR were developed from the brand’s perspective, for use in all brand applications.
 The partnership with our client was tight-knit and productive.
 The result of our collaborative work took the form of a pattern library for extended realities, which is now agilely developed and regularly optimised, and which not only guarantees uniform UX in all XR applications, but also sustainably reduces the costs for the development of new applications.

 The rethinking was exciting and instructive for our 2D-tested digital brand designers, since completely different laws apply in this sphere, in particular to virtual reality.
 Designing the holistic experience of a virtual world presents special challenges, because every parameter has to be defined (from the brand perspective).
 Aspects such as spatial dimensions, architecture, movement, light and sound and the physical behaviour of objects have to be considered.